Delanson, New York: History

 The demands for improved water service for both railroad and domestic purposes reached a stage beyond the ability of private means to supply.
 As a result, the Duanesburg Water Company was incorporated and a reservoir with the necessary means of distribution was installed.
 The reservoir was located north of the Delanson and just south of the Cherry Valley Turnpike.
 This construction took place in 1895.
 Another reservoir was added about 1909.

 Surrounding territory supplied the railroad with a considerable amount of business through the shipment of hay, handled by dealers located here at different times.
 Some of them were D.A.
 Ball, John Ball, Fox and Terpening, Lauren Webster, R.A.
 Babcock, Harold Babcock, and Ernest Babcock, who is local representative of Grange League Federation and conducts a feed store.

 Delanson's first postmaster, L.H.
 White, also established in 1894 an undertaking and furniture business which he conducted until his death.
 Mr. Galen White, his son assumed ownership then and has continued the business.
 Mr. L.H.
 White further increased his activities by representing this district in the state legislature.

 Prior to 1920, there were from time to time serious discussions on fire protection and the question of establishing a fire district or incorporating the village.
 The first step was to organize a volunteer fire department in 1920.
 This was followed in 1921 by the incorporation of the village.
 A small hand-drawn hosecart and chemical apparatus was purchased; later a motorized pumper was bought.
 Mr. R.A.
 Babcock was the first president of the village.
 Under his supervision, and with the aid of a progressive board of trustees, a building was built, to be known as the Village Hall, and with provisions for housing the fire-fighting equipment and headquarters for the fire department.
 This building, started in 1922, and completed in 1923, contains, besides the above-mentioned features, an auditorium, a room for the Village Board and a fully equipped kitchen.

 In 1925, the Fulton County Gas and Electric Company established service in this village, providing street lights and current for domestic use.

-As has been stated before, many sources of employment on the railroad were established which caused the removal of many employees from this point.
+Many sources of employment on the railroad were established which caused the removal of many employees from this point.
 Since that time families have moved here to occupy the homes but many of them are employed elsewhere, principally in Schenectady.
 This has changed the type of village from commercial to residential.

 A number of historic buildings were included in the Delanson Historic District, listed on the National Register of Historic Places in 1984.
 The Christman Bird and Wildlife Sanctuary was listed in 1970.